opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

 Economists often use synthetic controls to evaluate policy impacts in non-laboratory settings.
 For example, [Abadie and Gardeazabal](https://pubs.aeaweb.org/doi/10.1257/000282803321455188) used synthetic controls to estimate the impact of the Basque separatist movement on the region's economy.

-At OSO, we'd like to apply these same techniques to network economies to gauge the impact of grants and incentives on outcomes like retained developers, user activity, and network total value locked (TVL).
+At OSO, we'd like to apply these same techniques to crypto network economies to gauge the impact of grants and incentives on outcomes like retained developers, user activity, and network total value locked (TVL).

 ![dencun](./syncon-base.png)